tomotaro1065/nodeclipse/README.md

 Development is slow, but ongoing.
 If you would like to help out, please leave a comment stating so in the Nodeclipse forum.

+## Vision

+One-stop shop for Node.js tools.

+We can't develop everything at once, but we let you know what are the best things around for Node.js development with Eclipse.

 ## Features

 * Creating default structure for New Node Project and New Node Source File